BRAIN INJURY ASSOCIATION OF MARYLAND

 We will also provide you opportunity to meet with like-minded individuals around the state for networking, fellowship, and support.
 By choosing BIAMD, you have chosen to work alongside survivors, caregivers, family, friends and professionals, all striving to make things happen and improve the lives of Maryland’s brain injury community.

-Thanks to Our Corporate Partners
+Thanks to Our Organizatoinal Partners

 Picture